 Have you ever wondered how to get that beautiful shine on Brioche?
 It is actually super easy.
 Once brioche is baked, move it onto a cooling rack and while brioche is still warm apply a thin layers of melted butter all the way on the top and side as well.
 Easy peasy!

-7. What equipment is needed to make homemade Brioche Bread
+7. What equipment is needed to make homemade French Brioche

 Making homemade Brioche bread is really hassle-free, easy and it is mostly about waiting the dough to rise.
 Regarding the equipment I suggest the following: